CDH-DevTeam/norfam-backend/README.md

     See [Configuring Django Settings: Best Practices](https://djangostars.com/blog/configuring-django-settings-best-practices/#header3) for why.

-4. Set up Django in database:
+4. Set up Django in database.
+The first command will perform some migrations and then end with an error because some of the DB structure is already reflected in the dump.
+Ignore the error and continue with the next command.

     ```bash
+    ./manage.py migrate # Ignore error
     ./manage.py migrate --fake
     ```